docsifyjs/docsify/docs/plugins.md

 Renders a larger collection of emoji shorthand codes.
 Without this plugin, Docsify is able to render only a limited number of emoji shorthand codes.

-!> Deprecated as of v4.13.
+> [!IMPORTANT] Deprecated as of v4.13.
 Docsify no longer requires this plugin for full emoji support.

 ```html
 <script src="//cdn.jsdelivr.net/npm/docsify@5/dist/plugins/emoji.min.js"></script>